 The AI Protocol Revolution: A Story of History Repeating Itself

-Here at Sunholo, we've specialised deploying GenAI applications for the past few years.
-Recently, when talking to new propects we have noticed a trend: they show us their own internal chatbot, built at great expense just 18 months ago, and ask why it feels so outdated compared to ChatGPT or Gemini.
-Is there a better way to keep up to date but still keep your AI application bespoke?
+Here at Sunholo, we've specialised in deploying GenAI applications for the past few years.
+Recently, when talking to new prospects we have noticed a trend: they show us their own internal chatbot, built at great expense just 18 months ago, and ask why it feels already outdated compared to ChatGPT or Gemini.
+Is there a better way to keep on the cutting edge but still keep your AI application bespoke?
 The answer takes us on a journey through web history, emerging protocols, and a future that's arriving faster than most realize.

 Listen to a NotebookLM generated podcast about this blogpost: